Clinical Training

 Read on to learn more about how first- and second-year fellows spend their time in the program.

-During the first year, CAP fellows gain experience in several diverse clinical settings, including a state psychiatric hospital, Duke University Hospital, psychotherapy training (family therapy and individual cognitive behavioral therapy), and exposures to pediatric neurology and outpatient psychopharmacology clinic.
-Sample schedules of our block rotations are included below.
+During the first year, CAP fellows gain experience in several diverse clinical settings, including a state psychiatric hospital, Duke University Hospital, psychotherapy training (family therapy and individual cognitive behavioral therapy), and exposures to various outpatient clinics.
+Each year is divided into eight blocks, which are six or seven weeks each.

 Central Regional Hospital (Inpatient)